 Blind Brexit: an exit without clarity on the future relationship between the UK and the EU post-Brexit (and the transition period).
-When the withdrawal agreement is voted upon by Parliament, the framework for the future relationship (intended to be a political declaration) would at best be an outline of general principles.
+Accompanying the Withdrawal Agreement is the Political Declaration setting forth a framework for the future relationship, which is largely aspirational.

 BRINO: Brexit in name only, an outcome the Brexiters are increasingly fearing.
+The more open-ended the transition period, the greater the concern.